Cryogenic shock exfoliation for ultrahigh mobility rhombohedral graphite nanoelectronics: Characterizing sample uniformity

 \section{Characterizing sample uniformity}

 Fig.~\ref{fig:2}a shows optical and atomic force micrographs of a dual-graphite gated 13-layer RMG device fabricated from a cryogenic shock exfoliated flake using the methods of the previous section.
 The total rhombohedral area is $740\,\mu$m$^2$, exceeding maximum sizes of rhombohedral devices in the literature by at least a factor of two.
 Additional devices with areas exceeding $1300\,\mu$m$^2$ are shown in Fig.~\ref{figS_devices}.
 Fig.~\ref{fig:2}b shows the penetration field capacitance as a function of the charge carrier density $n_\mathrm{e}$ and displacement field $D$.
 The phase diagram shows numerous features known to be associated with spin and valley ordering\cite{guo_flat_2025}.
 Notably, no additional features are observed.
 Given that the capacitance measurement averages the signal over the entire sample area, this suggests uniform stacking across the entire dual-gated region.
+Data from additional, thinner RMG devices prepared via cryogenic shock exfoliation can be found in Fig.\ref{figS_hexalayer} and reference\cite{sheekey_visualizing_2026}, showing superconductivity and symmetry broken phases equivalent to results on devices produced with standard techniques reported in the literature\cite{choi_superconductivity_2025,xie_MagneticFieldDriven_,morissette_evidence_2025,deng_magneticfieldinduced_2026}.
 To confirm the sample uniformity, we use nanoSQUID-on-tip (nSOT) magnetometry to image the magnetization in real space.
 Figure~\ref{fig:2}c shows the out-of-plane magnetization within the spin-polarized half-metal, measured at the $(n_\mathrm{e}, D)$ point marked in Fig.~\ref{fig:2}b.
 The spatial scan reveals uniform magnetization over the entire square, with only small magnetically inactive regions correlated with hydrocarbon residues trapped between the graphene and dielectric layers, most of which are visible in the atomic force micrograph.

 We also characterize the transport behavior using transverse magnetic focusing (TMF)\cite{vanhouten_Coherent_1989,taychatanapat_Electrically_2013}.
 We focus on the high electron density regime, $n_e = 10^{13}\,\mathrm{cm}^{-2}$, where only a single, low-effective-mass band is occupied (see Fig.~\ref{fig:3}a).
 In TMF, current is injected through a contact on the edge of the $10\times10\,\mu$m$^2$ square and focused by an out-of-plane magnetic field (see Fig.~\ref{fig:3}b), producing a peak in the measured voltage between the adjacent corner contacts whenever $B = 2\hbar k_F/(ed)$, where $k_F$ the Fermi wave vector and $d \approx 5\,\mu$m is the contact separation.
 Figure~\ref{fig:3}c shows measurements of this voltage differential (after subtracting a linear-in-B Hall voltage $V_{Hall}$) measured on all four sides of the device.
 All four configurations display similar behavior with up to six observable peaks, corresponding to between zero and 5 boundary reflections.
 Qualitatively, these results imply a mean free path at least comparable to the device scale, and high degree of specularity to the boundary scattering.